 In the second half of the sixteenth century, the eastern gate was secured by a foregate, preceded by a short ditch and a drawbridge, and the perimeter wall of the upper castle’s was equipped with 9-10 shooting holes.
 After the reconstruction of the upper castle, the eastern wall of the palace was widened to the south, probably to cover the defensive gallery in the southern part, thus connecting the defensive walkway in the perimeter walls.
 In the 17th century, a vast second, eastern ward was created (extending the castle to about 220 meters), and the middle castle received two corner bastions.
 The area of the eastern ward was secured with straight sections of a stone wall with three semi-circular low towers, which could accommodate and protect the surrounding population and endangered cattle.
 At both gates to the southern ward (middle castle), buildings for guards were erected, while the one at the western gate was one-storey with large openings at the front elevation.

-Until today, in the worst condition, the eastern outer bailey survived.
+Until today, in the worst condition, the eastern outer ward has survived.
 You can only find small fragments of walls here.
-In a better condition there is a southern bailey from the 15th century.
-It survived south-east gate and defensive walls on almost the entire length.
+In a better condition there is a southern ward from the 15th century.
+It have survived south-east gate and defensive walls on almost the entire length.
 Alongside them, the remains of utility and residential rooms are visible.
 The most interesting part is the upper castle, whose keep is the best preserved part of the castle.
 Its stepped finial was added in the 19th century.
 Currently, the castle is gradually revitalized.